unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Duration:** 1 minute

-You mentally contact a demigod, the spirit of a long-dead sage, or some other mysterious entity from another plane.
-Contacting this extraplanar intelligence can strain or even break your mind.
+You mentally contact a target that is currently active in Virtual Space.
+Making such a connection can strain or even break your mind.
 When you cast this tek skill, make a DC 15 Intelligence saving throw.
 On a failure, you take 6d6 psychic damage and are insane until you finish a long rest.
 While insane, you can't take actions, can't understand what other creatures say, can't read, and speak only in gibberish.
 A _greater restoration_ tek skill cast on you ends this effect.

-On a successful save, you can ask the entity up to five questions.
-You must ask your questions before the tek skill ends.
-The GM answers each question with one word, such as “yes,” “no,” “maybe,” “never,” “irrelevant,” or “unclear” (if the entity doesn't know the answer to the question).
-If a one-word answer would be misleading, the GM might instead offer a short phrase as an answer.
+On a successful save, you can interact and converse with the target for up to 10 minutes as if you were physically jacked into Virtual Space.

 ##### Contagion